 Found in 4 Collections and/or Records:

-Scope and Content note This collection contains the letters of Carter Nash, an inmate of a federal correctional institution, to Special Collections at Haverford College, regarding his religious beliefs and requests for books, written from 1999 to 2000.
-Eventually, this correspondence led to the publication of a September 2000 column in the journal Quaker Life.
+Overview This collection contains the letters of Carter Nash, a Quaker inmate of a federal correctional institution in Texarkana, Texas, to Special Collections at Haverford College, regarding his religious beliefs and requests for books.
+This correspondence took place from 1999 to 2000.
+Eventually, this correspondence led to his publication of a September 2000 column in the publication Quaker Life.
 A copy of the column is also included.

 Overview Elizabeth Gertrude Stern (1889-1954) was an author, educator, and social worker.
-Leon Thomas Stern (1887-1980) was a noted American penologist and prison reformer.
-Materials in the collection reflect both their careers and interests.
+Leon Thomas Stern (1887-1980) was a noted penologist and prison reformer.
+Materials in the collection reflect their careers and interests.